pytorch/tutorials/recipes_source/recipes_index.rst

 .. customcarditem::
    :header: Mobile Interpreter Workflow in Android and iOS
-   :card_description: Learn how to use the lite interpreter on iOS and Andriod devices.
+   :card_description: Learn how to use the mobile interpreter on iOS and Andriod devices.
    :image: ../_static/img/thumbnails/cropped/mobile.png
    :link: ../recipes/mobile_interpreter.html
    :tags: Mobile